risk-first/website/menagerie/Complexity-Risk.md

 Testing and Code coverage (and compilation) _mitigate_ inertia, because it gives you the confidence to make change without having the entire project in your head.

-Dead end risk

-## Summary
+## Dead-End Risk

-Dead-End Risk is where you build functionality that you _think_ is useful, only to find out later that actually, it was a dead-end, and is superceded by something else.
+**Dead-End Risk** is where you build functionality that you _think_ is useful, only to find out later that actually, it was a dead-end, and is superceded by something else.

+For example, let's say that the Accounting sub-system needed password access (so you built this).
+Then the team realised that you needed a way to _change the password_ (so you built that).
+Then, that you needed to have more than one user of the Accounting system so they would all need passwords (ok, fine).

+Finally, the team realises that actually logging-in would be something that all the sub-systems would need, and that it had already been implemented more thoroughly by the Approvals sub-system.

+At this point, you realise you're in a **Dead End**:
+ - Either you carry on making minor incremental improvements to the accounting password system (carrying the extra **Complexity Risk** of duplicated functionality), or
+ - You rip out the accounting password system, and merge in the Approvals system, surfacing new, hidden **Complexity Risk** in the process, due to the difficulty in migrating users from the old to new way of working.

 Sometimes, the path from your starting point to your goal on the [Risk Landscape](Risk-Landscape) will take you to dead ends:  places where the only way towards your destination is to lose something, and do it again another way.